alex-turnbull/portfolio/README.md

 ## Hatchapon (Windows Game) (Unity / C#) [Monkey Hat Games]
 ###### Final year Group Project, this was then taking forward to developed on further for the Tranzfuzer programme.

-Hatchapon is a co-op 3D physics platformer about two ducks who solve puzzles, collect eggs from islands, and build up their ranch.
+"Hatchapon is a co-op 3D physics platformer about two ducks who solve puzzles, collect eggs from islands, and build up their ranch."

 I was the Team Lead and Lead Developer.
-As the Lead Developer I created all of the core mechanics within the game, including but not limied to: Character controller, physics, gameplay, progression.
+As the Lead Developer I created all of the core mechanics within the game, including but not limied to: Character controller, local co-op, physics, gameplay, progression.

 Being the Team Lead of this project through the Tranzfuser programme, this required project management, generating monthly reoprts, budgeting and pitching for funding.